 Tonto Natural Bridge State Park - trails to the bridge and reservations at Goodfellow Lodge

 Yuma Territorial Prison State Historic Park

 At this time, all recreational state parks and trails are open to the public.
-Historic parks, contact stations/visitor centers and gift shops are closed.
+Most historic parks are closed.
+Contact centers and gift shops may be open with physical distancing requirements.
 Spend time in the great outdoors and fresh air by exploring hiking trails, but please do so responsibly.
-We will be metering the number of people entering the park to help maintain social distancing guidelines.
+We will be limiting the number of people entering the park to help maintain social distancing guidelines.
 Expect temporary closures at busy parks and reduced parking spaces.
-Restrooms may be closed.

 Campgrounds and cabins are open.
 Rangers will make contact outside when you arrive.
 We are following Arizona Department of Health and CDC guidelines for all cleaning procedures at campsites, cabins, restrooms and public spaces.
 RV campers may be asked to use RV facilities.

-At this time, we have cancelled all park-sponsored events and Family Campouts through May 8, 2020.
+Park-sponsored events are cancelled or postponed until after June 1.
+Family Campout will resume its season in Fall 2020.
 If you have questions about a specific event, please contact that park directly.
 For more information about the Family Campout Program, please email the Program Administrator.

 Our park staff continues to follow guidelines provided by the Arizona Department of Health Services and the CDC.
 Actions and guidelines include:

 For RV travelers: